-This happened to me over the past weekend when a friend traveled 15 hours to perform my daughter's wedding, the third time he dropped everything to do this for one of my kids.
+This happened to me when a friend traveled 15 hours to perform my daughter's wedding, the third time he dropped everything to do this for one of my kids.
 If that weren't enough, he then drove 6 hours to take one of them to the airport, sharing conversation with me until we arrived back home at 2:30 a.m.
 Following all that, he will drive 15 hours back to the trail.
 For 30 years, He has loved my children like they were his own.
 He has prayed for them and for me.
 He has been "a friend who sticks closer than a brother" (Proverbs 18:24).

 Thank you, Circuit Rider, for reminding me of the love of God in a very tangible way.
 I couldn't miss the message He was sending me this weekend.
 You delivered it again without preaching a word.